Samantayyab/Basic_Pharmacy_AppV2/README_Pharmacy_reminder_v2 .md

 - Uses lists and for loop to manage reminders Beginner-friendly and pharmacy-relevant use case

+### Skills used

+Python

+Lists

+For Loops

+Indexing

+f-Strings

+Console Output

 ### Sample Output:
 Reminder: Take Paracetamol in the morning.